larleevee/hacksoc-demo/README.md

 # hacksoc-demo

-Here is the source code and example site from my HackSoc creative coding workshop (21/10/24)
+The source code and example site from my HackSoc creative coding workshop (21/10/24)

+:)